Chilliwack/visual_studio_code_demo/README.md

 ### Save one or Save all by Group

 Take a look at the icon on the browser panel.
+You can, with one-click, save all the files or all the files in a group.

 ## 2. Preview your README.md